stephenjwilson/MeTeOR/README.md

  - [MATLAB](https://www.mathworks.com/products/matlab.html) (for prediction and network assessment)
  - [Graphviz](https://www.graphviz.org/) (for the network visualization)

-[pyupset](https://github.com/ImSoErgodic/py-upset) is required but already provided in a modified version.
+[pyupset](https://github.com/ImSoErgodic/py-upset) is required, but a modified version is already provided in this repository.

 #### Time, space, and memory

- - PubMed Data: This data takes a very long time (2-3 days) depending on download speeds to obtain from PubMed using the script provided.
-However, this script downloads in a query specific manner, allowing the user to customize the query.
+ - PubMed Data: The data takes a very long time to obtain from PubMed using the provided script, allow 2-3 days depending on download speedsHowever, this script downloads in a query specific manner, allowing the user to customize the query.
 For bulk download, this project can also be modified to run on [the NLM bulk downloads](https://www.nlm.nih.gov/databases/download/pubmed_medline.html).
 We provide a basic [python script](MEDLINE/downloadMEDLINE.py) to download this data.
 The raw XML can take upwards of 200 GB of space.
  - All code was run on an Intel® Core™ i7-4820K CPU @ 3.70GHz × 8 with 64 GB RAM.
 From start to finish, everything should complete within a week.
  - The Non-negative Matrix Factorization (NMF) conducted in the analysis part of the pipeline and run in MATLAB can be very time and memory intensive.
 If you chose to, you can download [pre-computed results](#raw-data-and-results) to greatly increase the speed of analysis.